NiauriT/Bill-Spliting-Webapp/README.md

+## UPDATE!!! ♻ Upgrade Incoming!!! 💤
+I am planning to upgrade my Bill Splitting project by using React Hooks and Redux.

+---

 # 💸 Bill Splitting Web App 👥

 A React-based app that helps you split expenses fairly between you and a friend.
 Just enter the bill amount, how much each person paid, and let the app calculate who owes what.
 Clean design and perfect for quick splits at restaurants, events, or trips!